 - Nebraska Driver's License or State ID for e-filing

-- The Nebraska Department of Revenue, along with many other state revenue agencies, is requesting additional information for electronically filed individual income tax returns.
+- DOR, along with many other state revenue agencies, is requesting additional information for electronically filed individual income tax returns.
 This is an effort to combat stolen-identity tax fraud, and to protect you and your tax refund.

 - We ask that you provide the requested Nebraska driver’s license or state-issued ID card information when completing your tax return.
 Providing this information is voluntary.
 We will not reject your return if you do not provide the requested driver’s license or state-issued ID information.
 However, providing this information may help us process your tax return more quickly.